How I Try To “Fix” My Endometriosis Symptoms

-Right off the bat, let me just say that this post is for information/entertainment purposes only and is in no way to be taken as medical advice.
+Right off the bat, let me just say that this post is for information/anecdotal purposes only and is in no way to be taken as medical advice or advice at all, really.
 It is not intended to diagnose, treat or cure any disease or illness.
 Talk to your doctor for more information about endometriosis, or if you plan on making any lifestyle changes!

 This impacts all individuals who experience it somewhat differently, so bear in mind that my symptoms could be different from your symptoms.
 This also extends to the impact all of these various experiments have.
 My body is different from your body!

 It’s worth mentioning my history, to get a general idea: when I was 16 I had really terrible periods, my doctor put me on hormonal birth control to try and ease the strength and duration of my periods (at the time, they would last 7-10 days, be quite heavy and really knock me out, which made being a high school student kind of challenging).
 Over the years, I tried a few different types, but none really worked all that well at alleviating the symptoms, and most came with emotional and physical side effects that just didn’t work for me.
 So, I stopped taking them at around 23-24 and never looked back.
 Of course, at that time, I just thought everyone’s periods were like mine, and was still totally unaware that I even had endometriosis.